 Divide the index value which corresponds with the month

-associated with the contract escalation by the index value for
+associated with the price adjustment by the index value for

 January 2010, which represents the base period index value,

-(8) Avoid locking indexes used for escalation to a particular
+(8) Avoid locking indexes used for price adjustment to a particular

 index reference base period.